 How to customize your settings

 It will save you a lot of time if you customize your settings.
-Swipe down from the top to open the notification shade and tap the wee arrow at the top right, then tap Edit to decide on the Quick settings toggles you want displayed and in what order they’re shown.
+Swipe down from the top to open the notification shade and tap the three vertical dots at the top right, then tap Edit to decide on the Quick settings toggles you want to be displayed, and in what order they’re shown.

 You can do the same thing in the standard settings menu to ensure your most commonly accessed settings are the first thing you see.
 Open up Settings and tap Edit at the top right, and you can choose what gets displayed at the top.